 Although New York City tops the list as the municipality with the most homeless people, Los Angeles is in the top position when it comes to the population of chronically homeless people.
 Los Angeles is home to approximately 15 percent of all chronically homeless people in the United States.
 Somewhere between 15 and 20 percent of the overall homeless population in Los Angeles fall into the chronically homeless category.

 Campaign to End Chronic Homelessness

-The U.S. Department of Housing and Urban Development had establishing a laudable goal to notch down the total number of homeless people in the nation, with a particular focus on the cities with the largest population of people living on the street.
+The U.S. Department of Housing and Urban Development had to establish a laudable goal to notch down the total number of homeless people in the nation, with a particular focus on the cities with the largest population of people living on the street.
 Specifically, HUD established a goal to eliminate chronic homelessness in the country by the end of 2015.
 HUD, and other state and local agencies, were nowhere near meeting that objective at the end of 2015.
 Thus, HUD extended the deadline to 2017.

 By the end of 2017, the number of chronic homeless people was growing, and not decreasing, in many communities, including most cities on the top 10 list.
 At this juncture, it’s become unclear what HUD is doing in regard to establishing a deadline and associated milestones to address chronic homelessness.

 Mixed Bag on Homeless Population Census for 2018 in Top 10 Cities

 When it comes to the count of homeless people in the top 10 cities in 2018, a majority of municipalities on the list continue to see an increase in homelessness.
 However, one major community saw a slight drop in its homeless population for the first time in a number of years.
 Los Angeles experienced a 3 percent drop in homelessness between 2017 and 2018.